 As it’s late in the afternoon, we manage to bargain the price down only a fraction to 100,000K for two people after a little hard bargaining, to travel the one-hour distance to Nong Khiaw.
 Very expensive but there is no alternative to get to the village.

-The scenery is especially spectacular in this town, which is split north/south by the Nam Ou River and surrounded by sheer mountain peaks.
-Think of the movie Apocalypse Now and this will give you a better sense of the scenery in this area.
+…makes this view especially spectacular in the town of Nong Khiaw, which is split north and south by the Nam Ou River.
+Think of the movie Apocalypse Now, which provides a better sense of the scenery in this isolated region.